Glaciers and ice sheets play key roles in the long story of Earth’s climate and landscapes.

 • How do fast and slow ice dynamics compare for changes driven by the ocean vs. the atmosphere? (paper)

-• How can we quantify anthropogenic effects vs. natural variability in driving rapid and/or unstable glacier retreats? (paper)
+• How can we quantify anthropogenic effects vs. natural variability in driving rapid glacier retreats? (paper)

-• Under what conditions does sediment deposition help stabilize ice streams? (paper coming soon)
+• Under what conditions does sediment deposition help stabilize ice streams? (preprint here)

 IMG_1258.jpg